Summer first aid kit essentials

 Treating Common Injuries

 Most of the time, your holiday first aid kit is going to be put into use for minor injuries and illnesses.
 If someone has a small cut or scrape, start by cleaning it out to prevent infection.
 You can use an antibacterial wipe, spray or cream.
 Tweezers can help you to remove anything that might be in the wound, such as small pieces of dirt, gravel or splinters.
 Sterilising your tweezers first is a good idea.
 Choose a plaster or a bandage that will fit over the wound and cover it neatly.
 A waterproof dressing is often the best choice in the summer, especially when spending time at the beach or swimming pool.
+Read more about covering a wound while swimming here.

 Get ready for summer with a well-stocked first aid kit and you can make sure that any minor injuries won’t ruin your fun.